Doctoral Studies

 Laboratory: Nutritional Physiology & Feeding

-PhD Thesis: “Development of methods for the extraction of bioactive high-value products from agro-industrial by-products for use in animal nutrition.”
+Thesis: “Development of methods for the extraction of high value-added bioactive products from agro-industrial by-products, with the aim of their use in animal nutrition.”

-PhD Thesis: “Improvement of growth performance and robustness of farmed gilthead seabream using microbial extracts.”
+Thesis: “Improving performance and robustness of farmed gilthead seabream using microbial extracts.”

 Laboratory: Applied Hydrobiology